ScalaConsultants/akka-message-visualization/README.md

  * one config cannot reference other configurations,
  * variables or parameters cannot be passed into configs via command line,
- * and via environment variables either.
+ * and via environment variables either,
+ * observed files matched with wildcard (`logs/monitor*.log`) has to already exists when we start application.

 Because of that configs can only use absolute paths, so it is necessary to edit example config before one can run it (namely, the absolute path to the observed logs has to be set).
 Once configured we could start logstash process like